jammie/node-excel/README.md

 MS Excel NPM module.
 Allows you to work directly with excel files either by reading them into your node application or generating an excel file from your node application.

-## This is a work in progress and expect to release the first version around the end of March.
+**This is a work in progress and we expect to release the first version around the end of March.**

 ## Installation
     npm install node-excel